 Three Square’s SNAP Outreach Team assists households with applications for benefit programs for which they may be eligible.
-In its first three years, Three Square’s SNAP Outreach Team provided benefit application assistance to nearly 17,000 households in Southern Nevada.
+In its first three years, Three Square’s SNAP Outreach Team provides benefit application assistance to individuals in Southern Nevada.

 - Application assistance for help with utilities via the Energy Assistance Program (EAP)

 - Referrals to program partners for other assistance programs, such as: foreclosure prevention, food pantries, meal programs, and health care coverage

 What’s the most my household income can be and still be eligible for SNAP?